Summer Fly Fishing the Smoky Mountains

 The Trophy Trout section of the Raven Fork in Cherokee is another hot destination this Summer.
 Recently restocked, this section is fishing well.
 Big fish are working in the early morning and late evening in the current seams and tail-outs.
 There’s nothing like watching a trophy sized trout take a well placed dry fly off the surface.
 This area is best in summer for experienced fly fishers as subtle takes and dead drifts are paramount.

-The Tuckasegee River is still producing some good trout fishing early morning until noon.
+The Tuckasegee River is still producing some good trout fishing early morning until noon then again in the evenings when the bite really turns back on!
 We are catching quality Rainbow and Brown trout, some getting in the 20 inch club!
 Overcast cooler days or rainy days have been best for trout!
 For river Smallmouth fishing look no further than the Tuckasegee and Little Tennessee Rivers.
 Both are producing some great action for Smallies.
 The top water bite is on mid-day from noon until dark.
-Take advantage of our afternoon start time on the Float Trip Special at 4:00pm for some great action!
+Take advantage of our afternoon start time on the Float Trip Special at 3:00pm for some great action!
 For morning and evening, use sub surface lures and flies.
 Pearl white Flukes and spinner baits, along with a multitude of streamer flies will get you into some good Smallmouth.

 Fontana Lake is fishing good for Smallmouth and Largemouth Bass.
 Look for rocky shoreline and mud lines coming from wind lines off of banks and points.
 Crank baits, Buzz baits, Spinner baits and flukes are working really well.
 River mouths and coves are still the hottest spots to catch some big Largemouth.
 Nantahala and the Little Tennessee River mouths are hot areas right now to catch some bruisers.